Saturday, June 29, 2024

 across from modern day Chestnut Drive

 Marty would go on to serve on oil rigs with Kinsale Gas and his older brother Dommie would go on to join Irish Shipping ltd. , serving aboard maritime vessels.
 Marty and his sister Margaret are the only surviving members of the family.
-Marty currently resides in the family home on Spur Hill.
+Marty currently resides in the family home on Lehenaghmore Hill.

 Irish Oak ship which Dommie worked on